Akashchatterj/3d-reconstruction-nerfstudio/REPORT.md

 **Impact:** Training often stopped before completion, preventing full model convergence and making experimentation time-consuming.

-**Resolution:** The training was successfully completed on a high-memory GPU (RTX 4080 Super, 16 GB), where it ran smoothly at 100% utilization without memory issues, resulting in stable and efficient model training.
+**Resolution:** The training was successfully completed on a high-memory GPU (RTX 4080 Max-Q, 16 GB), where it ran smoothly at 100% utilization without memory issues, resulting in stable and efficient model training.

 ---